Markers

 - Going back over a dry area too late and creating visible edges.

-- Expecting perfect blending on every type of paper.
+- Expecting perfectly smooth transitions on every type of paper.

 Key takeaways